Alfred Buckland: Arrival in New Zealand

 According to his obituary, Buckland was a farmer before leaving England in August 1850.
 Alfred and his wife Eliza arrived in New Zealand on the Sir Edward Paget in December 1850.
 In 1867, Buckland married Matilda Frodshan, shortly after the death of Eliza.

 Life in New Zealand

 Buckland supplied horses to the British troops during the New Zealand Wars and along with James Banks, Thomas Morrin and then-Mayor of Auckland J. McCocsh Clark sold off a piece of land near Ellerslie Racecourse to the Auckland Agricultural and Pastoral Association.
-In the 1880s, Buckland bought extensive lands around Te Korowai-o-Te-Tonga Peninsula (Kaipara South Head), where he established a cattle run.
+In the 1880s, Buckland bought extensive lands around on the South Kaipara Head, where he established a cattle run.
 He was later President of the association in 1883 and 1886.
 Alfred died aged 77 on 12 June 1903.
 He was regarded as "highly esteemed" and in Wellington was reported as "the well-known auctioneer".

+Buckland's land holdings grew to become the most extensive in Auckland Province, expanded from his initial farm at Mangere with holdings in One Tree Hill, Three Kings, the South Kaipara Head, Awhitu, and in the Waikato.
+Buckland was president of the Auckland Racing Club and formed the Pakuranga Hunt Club in 1872.